Western Illinois University: Macomb Campus

 - Violating any federal, state, or local law.

-- Committing acts of sexual assault (stranger, date, or acquaintance), sexual abuse, or other forms of coerced sexual activity.
+- Committing acts of sexual misconduct including sexual harassment, sexual assault, sexual abuse or other unwelcomed behavior of a sexual nature committed without consent and/or by force, intimidation, coercion, or manipulation..
 (Refer to Policy Statement A at the close of this document for the Western Illinois University policy on sexual assault.)

 - Engaging in harmful or potentially harmful behaviors, including, but not limited to, the following: